LaunchCodeEducation/linux/content/git/walkthrough/git-branching/index.md

 {{% notice green "Bonus" "rocket" %}}
 If you would like to view all local branches in addition to any remote branches you can add the -a tag at the end of your command: `git branch -a`.
 Try it out!
 ![git-branch-a](pictures/git-branch-a.png?classes=border)
-You will notice that there is a remote branch `big-fix-solution` that has been created previously on this project.
+You will notice that there is a remote branch `bug-fix-solution` that has been created previously on this project.
 {{% /notice %}}

 The main.py program within this project currently contains a bug.
 You are going to create a new branch to fix the bug and stage that change for commit.